WulfgarW/homeassistant-pycupra/README.md

 ## Installation

 ### Installation with HACS
-If you have HACS (Home Assistant Community Store) installed, add this github repo as a custom repository and install.
-HACS will keep track of updates and you can easly upgrade to the latest version when a new release is available.
+If you have HACS (Home Assistant Community Store) installed, go to the tab HACS on the Home Assistant UI.
+Enter 'pycupra' in the search field and then select 'PyCupra' from the list below the search field and install it.

 ### Manual installation
 Clone or copy the repository and copy the folder 'homeassistant-pycupra/custom_components/pycupra' into '<config dir>/custom_components'